-The TAC Pods are small project booths that students can use to work on projects with speakers.
-Some of the pods may also be used for individual recording or using synthesizers.
+The TAC Pods are small project booths that students can use to work on projects with speakers, and a desk-mounted microphone.
 These rooms are available to TAC students.
 This room is open 24 hours to students who reside in Bowes.
-Updated: December 13, 2024